 - Disney has 1.36m followers on Twitter.
 Yet they attract over 70m people world-wide to their parks.
 That’s backwards to your expected twitter followers to customers ratio, right?

-- Starbucks owner, Howard Schultz, personally travelled across the globe and visited hundreds of stores talking to people personally about what they would want from their coffee experience.
+- Starbucks owner, Howard Schultz, personally traveled across the globe and visited hundreds of stores talking to people personally about what they would want from their coffee experience.